fnastase/user-api/README.md

 ## To be improved

-- use OpenAPI specification for endpoints, data validation, and documentation.
+- use OpenAPI specification for endpoints, data validation, versions, and documentation.
 This can be done using connexion or other extensions/frameworks.
 - better decoupling and testing for EmailAPIController used for external API integration.
 Now it uses a mocked/hardcoded implementation for the API request and prints the email body text in the console/logs.
 - use authentication using API key, token or other methods.
 - instead of Flask framework, **FasAPI** and **uvicorn** can be used.
 It comes with OpenAPI specification and data validation by default, it is much faster than Flask and it uses async.